khulnasoft/integrations-core/terraform/README.md

     ```
     terraform {
       required_providers {
-        datadog = {
+        khulnasoft = {
-          source = "KhulnaSoft/datadog"
+          source = "KhulnaSoft/khulnasoft"
         }
       }
     }

-    # Configure the Datadog provider
+    # Configure the Khulnasoft provider
-    provider "datadog" {
+    provider "khulnasoft" {
       api_key = var.khulnasoft_api_key
       app_key = var.khulnasoft_app_key
     }
     ```

-    **Note**: If you are not using the Datadog US1 site, you must set the `api_url` [optional parameter][7] with your [Datadog site][6].
-Ensure the documentation site selector on the right of the page is set to your correct Datadog site, then use the following URL as the value of the `api_url` parameter:
+    **Note**: If you are not using the Khulnasoft US1 site, you must set the `api_url` [optional parameter][7] with your [Khulnasoft site][6].
+Ensure the documentation site selector on the right of the page is set to your correct Khulnasoft site, then use the following URL as the value of the `api_url` parameter:

     ```
     https://api.{{< region-param key="dd_site" code="true" >}}/
     ```
 4. Run `terraform init`.
-This initializes the directory for use with Terraform and pulls the Datadog provider.
+This initializes the directory for use with Terraform and pulls the Khulnasoft provider.
-5. Create any `.tf` file in the `terraform_config/` directory and start creating Datadog resources.
+5. Create any `.tf` file in the `terraform_config/` directory and start creating Khulnasoft resources.

 ## Create a monitor